dudeee/docs/README.md

 # Internationalization
  Speaking Chinese, Russian or Spanish?
 We have you covered!
 Dude has the ability to change language, and we would be grateful if you contribute and translate dude to your language!

+# Installing Dude

+ There are two ways to install Dude.
+You can either [grab the code and run it on your own servers](getting_started.md), or you can let us handle it for you.

+ In case you want to us to handle the maintenance for you and provide you with a panel to control your bot, head over to our [pricing page](http://dude.pichak.co/pricing/) for more details.